Keeping active

 Balance training is something that may not spring to mind when planning a fitness regime.
 However, it can add value and is worth doing at any age.
 Especially as we get older, we’re subject to an array of problems that can affect our balance.
 Conditions such as arthritis, Alzheimer’s, Parkinson’s and heart disease2 can all affect our ability to move freely and make us less steady on our feet.

-On top of this, we can lose between 3-8% of our muscles every decade after 30, which is known as Sarcopenia.
+On top of this, we can lose between 3-8% of our muscles every decade after 30, which is known as sarcopenia.
 Sarcopenia is a natural part of aging, however, its prevention is especially important as we age to reduce falls and injuries, which may in turn affect our self-confidence, ability to socialise, to maintain healthy levels of activity or look after ourselves or others.

 Balance training can be as simple as practicing standing from sitting with as little support as is safe to do so, but the most important aspect of improving balance is strength training.
-Strength training can include any form of exercise that focuses on increasing muscle strength, typically through resistance exercises such as weightlifting, or bodyweight exercises.

 Why is strength training important?